GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 NOTE: Some organizations use terms more specifically, these are the general definitions.

 - Command line interface
   - Text session where the user enters commands with options and arguments.
-Output is displayed from the operating system (OS).
+Output is displayed from the operating system (OS)
 - Shell
-  - A text-mode application containing a CLI to the OS
-  - Note that in casual usage - shell, prompt, terminal, and console all typically refer to the same thing
+  - Program that takes commands from the keyboard and interprets them for the operating system
+  - `bash` acts the default shell for most Linux distributions
+  - In Windows there is a language called PowerShell
+  - Other shells are available such as: `zsh`, `fish`
 - Console
   - The window that hosts your shell and runs programs
 - Console application
   - A command line program that functions without a required graphical interface
-- Bash
+- bash
   - Commonly distributed command language for Linux
+  - bash acts as your shell when using it in the command line
   - An enhanced version of the original sh (Bourne shell)
 - Ubuntu
   - A popular Linux distribution (distro) based on Debian (another distro)
   - Widely used and considered to be very user friendly
 - Terminal
-  - Often used synonymously with shell
-  - More accurately - the terminal gives access to the shell
+  - The terminal gives access to the shell - eg. The window or program that allows you to use bash or another shell
   - Can refer to the software that hosts the shell/CLI
   - Can also refer to the physical hardware used to interface with the OS
 - Prompt